 - Debrief the process

-All fellows put in a lot of hard work towards this experiment but Akansha, a fellow teaching 7th grade math did an exceptional job with her students.
+All fellows put in a lot of hard work towards this experiment, but a fellow teaching 7th-grade math did an exceptional job with her students.
 She bought in technology to engage these students during class with differentiated work.
-After 2 iterations spanning 4 weeks, we took another diagnostic, we saw that most of the students had mastered the skills they were working on!
+After two iterations spanning four weeks, we took another diagnostic; we saw that most of the students had mastered the skills they were working on!
 It showed that this method worked.

 All fellows were hard at work.
-By this time, there were minimal behavior disruptions in their classes, they were planning and executing great lessons but I could see that they had hit a plateau.
-They were doing the basics right but they had assumed the role of a provider and the students were the passive learners.
+By this time, their classes had minimal behavior disruptions; they were planning and executing great lessons, but I could see that they had hit a plateau.
+They were doing the basics right, but they had assumed the role of a provider, and the students were passive learners.
 I also saw that no amount of feedback on the lessons was enough.
-This required them to experience a class where a teacher was a facilitator and students did most of the learning.
-What better place to see this in action than Avasara Academy(a school for girls).
+This required them to experience a class where a teacher was a facilitator, and students did most of the learning.
+What better place to see this in action than Avasara Academy(a school for girls)?
 We spent a day there observing classes and talking to teachers.
 In the debrief, we compared the two methods of teaching.
-Here my role as a coach was to help them become aware of this mindset and then challenge it through an opposite experience and a debrief.
+My role as a coach was to help them become aware of this mindset and then challenge it through an opposite experience and a debrief.
 This turned for the better!

-This experience coupled with our discussions on the book, In Schools We Trust by Deborah Meier and multiple rounds of feedback on their vision documents, I started seeing vision statements with more student involvement, fellows started delegating work to their students, they started imagining spaces co-created with the students, reflection through student portfolios became a routine in the classes.
+This experience, coupled with our discussions on the book In Schools We Trust by Deborah Meier and multiple rounds of feedback on their vision documents, I started seeing vision statements with more student involvement, fellows started delegating work to their students, they started imagining spaces co-created with the students, reflection through student portfolios became routine in the classes.

-For some fellows though, I really could not figure what should I do to aid their development except for just being there for them however they need.
+For some fellows, though, I could not figure out what I should do to aid their development except to be there for them however they needed.
 They seem to just know what to do and when.
-Rohit and Rupal have been two such fellows.
-Rupal has been instrumental in getting National Children’s Academy a new school building while Rohit has run projects like Swings and Shots and Abhivyakti so successfully that they are run by the students themselves now.
-I can’t recall having long conversations with them but have tried to be present whenever the need has risen.
-One of Rohit’s students is in United World College.
+Roshan and Ritupal have been two such fellows.
+Ritupal has been instrumental in getting National Children’s Academy a new school building while Roshan has run projects like Swings and Shots and Abhivyakti so successfully that they are run by the students themselves now.
+I can’t recall having long conversations with them, but have tried to be present whenever the need has arisen.
+One of Roshan’s students is at United World College.
 The students of NCA have a new confidence to them.
-It comes from a deep sense of pride in knowing that they have adults who care a whole lot about them.
-They have inspired me in ways more than one.
-They show me what it means to be self driven and deeply connected to the students to the point where their students’ pain is their own.
-Their actions have had far reaching impact on the lives of their students.
+It comes from a deep pride in knowing that they have adults who care a lot about them.
+They have inspired me in more ways than one.
+They show me what it means to be self-driven and deeply connected to the students to the point where their students’ pain is their own.
+Their actions have had a far-reaching impact on the lives of their students.

 Everything came to a grinding halt when the COVID-19 pandemic struck.
 Suddenly, the schools were shut, exams postponed, fellows and students confined to their homes.
 We were all scratching our heads.
-We were faced with questions like; how can our students still learn? what can we do to make this time useful for our learning? can we use this time to plan for our time ahead?
+We were faced with questions like how can our students still learn. what can we do to make this time useful for our learning? can we use this time to plan for our time ahead?
 Everything became virtual.
-It was essential that the fellows were able to still continue their work.
+It was essential that the fellows were able to continue their work still.
 Our work is so heavily on the ground that doing it virtually at first seemed like a tough ask and superficial.
-I was aware that our whole way of working had changed overnight, being prescriptive to the fellows could mean them not feeling motivated to take on their students’ and their own learning.
+I was aware that our whole way of working had changed overnight; being prescriptive to the fellows could mean them not feeling motivated to take on their students’ and their own learning.
 So, I divided them into smaller groups and gave them a frame of three questions:

 - How can I advance my students’ learning?